Department of Mathematics

 Prerequisites: CMPT 101 and MATH 285 or MATH 287 and MATH 372 or MATH 351.

 Topics covered in this course include sampling distributions, point estimation, interval estimation, testing statistical hypotheses, regression and correlation.
 Requires a project.
 Prerequisite: MATH 331.
 Not available to students with credit for MATH 432 or MATG 630.

 Topics include divisibility, prime numbers and their distribution, congruences, number theoretic functions, quadratic residues and nonresidues, Diophantine equations and primality testing.
 Optional topics may include elliptic curves and applications to cryptology.

 MATG 548.
 Combinatorics and Graph Theory.
 3 Credits.

-Fundamental concepts in combinatorics include binomial coefficients, inclusion-exclusion, and generating functions.
+Fundamental concepts in combinatorics including binomial coefficients, inclusion-exclusion, and generating functions.
 Topics in graph theory include connectivity, planarity, colorings and chromatic polynomials, and max-flow-min-cut in networks.
-This course will require a written project and an oral presentation on some particular application of graph theory or combinatorics.
-The project will consist of a case study that will require researching a particular area of application, and then formulating, solving, and analyzing an appropriate mathematical model.
-Findings will be presented at the end of the term.
 Not open to students with credit for MATH 448 or CMPT 335.
-Prerequisites: MATH 243, MATH 272 or MATH 351.

 MATG 550.
 Financial Models.
 3 Credits.